Legorobotdude/VR-Education-Toolkit/README.md

 Import [Oculus Utilities for Unity](https://developer.oculus.com/downloads/package/oculus-utilities-for-unity-5/ "oculus-utilities-for-unity-5").

+### Whats inside

+Example.unity - A fleshed out classroom with a interactive experiment

+Video.unity - A 360 video with an interactive followup

 ### Importing 360 Videos from Youtube

 Enter Youtube link into [KeepVid](https://keepvid.com/ "keepvid") to download the 360 video.
 Add the .mp4 int the "Video" scene asset.